PtOlga/LS-chat-app/README.md

 # LS Chat App

-It is a chat app built using Streamlit that allows users to interact with an AI model to communicate.
+It is a chat app built using Streamlit that allows users to interact with an AI model to communicate about www.Status.law